 - Does not work on blonde, white or gray hair

-- Is not permanent, reduces hair re-growth, but eventually, most hair grows back.
+- It is not permanent; it reduces hair re-growth, but eventually, up to 45% of hair grows back.

-- Both laser hair removal and electrolysis require several sessions before hair stops growing (But with laser hair removal it will eventually grow back, given enough time)
+Both laser hair removal and electrolysis require several sessions before hair stops growing.

 In a word: